LambdaLi/DLC-HAT/README.md

-# LKC-HAT
+# DLC-HAT
-Official code for LKC-HAT paper
+Official code for DLC-HAT paper

 After the paper is accepted, we will organize and upload the complete code.